JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 It has one more method `getVariants()`, where you'll have to provide the collection consisting of all targets your reference may resolve to.
 Those familiar with [`PsiReference`](upsource:///platform/core-api/src/com/intellij/psi/PsiReference.java) will recognize the similarities here.

-If you need to choose a `Converter` depending on other values (e.g. in sibling/parent element) or any runtime condition (e.g. presence or version of library), you can use `WrappingConverter`.
+If you need to choose a `Converter` depending on other values (e.g. in a sibling/parent element) or any runtime condition (e.g. presence or version of a library), you can use `WrappingConverter`.
 See also `GenericDomValueConvertersRegistry` for managing an extensible registry of available Converters to choose from.

 ### Mock and Stable Elements

-Your DOM elements do not have to be tied to a physical file. `DomManager.createMockElement()` will help you to create a virtual element of a given class with the given module.
+Your DOM elements do not have to be tied to a physical file.
+`DomManager.createMockElement()` will help you to create a virtual element of a given class with the given module.
 An element may be physical or not.
-'Physical' here means that DOM will create a mock document for it, so you can enjoy Undo functionality if you pass this document to the right place in file editor.
+'Physical' here means that DOM will create a mock document for it, so you can enjoy <control>Undo</control> functionality if you pass this document to the right place in the file editor.

 `DomElement.copyFrom()` allows you to copy information from one `DomElement` to another.
 In fact, it just replaces XML tags, and all the old data is lost.
-Nevertheless, the element's fixed-number children don't become invalid, they only contain new tag values, attribute values, etc.
+Nevertheless, the element's fixed-number children don't become invalid.
+They only contain new tag values, attribute values, etc.
 The tree is actually rather conservative.

 The combination of `createMockElement()` and `copyFrom()` is useful for editing element contents in dialogs.
 You create a mock copy of an element, work with it in the dialog and then, if the user doesn't cancel, copy the element back to the main model.
 Since it's a common case, a special shortcut method has been created in `DomElement`, called `createMockCopy()`.

-IntelliJ Platform's XML parser is incremental: changes in text do not cause the whole file to be reparsed.
+IntelliJ Platform's XML parser is incremental: changes in a text do not cause the whole file to be reparsed.
 But you should keep in mind that this rule may sometimes not work correctly.
 For example, your DOM elements can unexpectedly become broken as a result of manual editing of the XML file (even if it didn't happen inside those elements).
 If a file editor depends on such a broken element, this can lead to closing the tab, which isn't very nice from the user's point of view.
 For example, suppose you have an entity bean named "SomeEntity".
 You open an editor for it, then you go into the XML, change the tag name from entity to session, and then back to entity.
 Of course, no DOM element can survive after such blasphemy.
 But notwithstanding, you still want your editor to stay open!
 Well, there is a solution, and it's called `DomManager.createStableValue(Factory factory)`.
 This method creates a DOM element that delegates all its functionality to some real element (returned from the factory parameter).
 As soon as that real element becomes invalid, the factory is called once more, and if it returns something valid, it becomes the new delegate.
 And so on...
 In the example with EJB, the factory would once again look for an Entity Bean named "SomeEntity".

 Stable DOM elements also implement the `StableElement` interface, which has the following methods:

-* `DomElement getWrappedElement()` — just returns the current element to which all method calls are delegated;
+* `DomElement getWrappedElement()` - just returns the current element to which all method calls are delegated;
-* `void invalidate()` — makes the wrapped element invalid.
+* `void invalidate()` - makes the wrapped element invalid.
 Any following method call will cause the factory to create a new delegate;
-* `void revalidate()` — calls the factory, and if it returns something new (i.e. not the same as the current wrapped element) invalidates the old value and adopts the new one.
+* `void revalidate()` - calls the factory, and if it returns something new (i.e. not the same as the current wrapped element) invalidates the old value and adopts the new one.

 ### Visitor